OctopusDeploy/blog/blog/2018-09/long-term-support/index.md

 We will announce each new LTS release of Octopus Server in a blog post with the `LTS` tag, clearly stating which releases are still covered by long-term support, and releases where long-term support has expired.

-Each release of Octopus Server will clearly indicate if it is an LTS release on the [downloads page](https://octopus.com/downloads), and inside the product itself.
+Each release of Octopus Server will clearly indicate if it is an LTS release on the [downloads page](https://octopus.com/downloads) and inside the product itself.

-## The power to choose
+## The Power to Choose

-We realise not every customer is the same.
+We realize not every customer is the same.
 We want to make it really easy for anyone to answer this question: _What is the best release of Octopus Server to install?_

 We want to give you the power to choose, along with simple guidance to help make an informed choice.

-### Introducing the fast and slow lanes
+### Introducing the Fast and Slow Lanes

-Under the covers, we plan to keep working the same way we have for the last several years: shipping bug fixes and minor enhancements with a quick turnaround, and working closely with our customers to design and test new features.
+Under the covers, we plan to keep working the same way we have for the last several years: shipping bug fixes and minor enhancements with a quick turnaround and working closely with our customers to design and test new features.
 What we are adding is a special release cadence, where the release is based on the most stable version at that point in time with some additional quality assurance, complete with the offer of six months long-term support.

 Internally we think about this as two "release lanes":

 - The **fast lane** is exactly what we do today.
 We ship new features when they are ready, usually every 4-6 weeks, and ship bug fixes and minor enhancements into patches every few days.
 - The **slow lane** is where we will stabilize and ship releases with long-term support, along with any patches containing critical bug fixes and security patches for up to six months.

-#### Octopus Cloud is in the fast lane
+#### Octopus Cloud is in the Fast Lane

 [Octopus Cloud](https://octopus.com/cloud) customers will be using releases from the fast lane: we make the choice for you.
-You will get the latest and greatest features as soon as they are ready, along with the fastest turnaround time on bug fixes and small enhancements.
+You will get the latest and greatest features as soon as they are ready, along with the quickest turnaround time on bug fixes and small enhancements.

-#### Self-hosted: the power to choose
+#### Self-hosted: The Power to Choose

-Self-hosted customers can make the choice for themselves.
-We recommend choosing a lane and sticking with that, but you can [switch lanes](#switching-lanes) when it suits your situation.
+Self-hosted customers can decide for themselves.
+We recommend choosing a lane and sticking with it, but you can [switch lanes](#switching-lanes) when it suits your situation.

 Choose the **slow lane releases with long-term support** if this sounds like your scenario:

 - "We prefer stability over having the latest features."
 - "We upgrade Octopus about every three months."
 - "We evaluate Octopus in a test environment before upgrading our production installation."

-You should choose the **fast lane releases** if this sounds lke your scenario:
+You should choose the **fast lane releases** if this sounds like your scenario:

 - "We want the latest and greatest features and really fast turnaround on small enhancements and bug fixes."
-- "We want to engage closely with the Octopus team so we can help them build the best automation tooling in the world!"
+- "We want to engage closely with the Octopus team, so we can help them build the best automation tooling in the world!"

 ## Q&A

 I've covered the broad details of our long-term support program, and I'll answer some common questions here.
-If you have any questions at all please feel free to ask in the comments!
+If you have any questions at all, please feel free to ask in the comments!

-### How do you choose what to include in a LTS patch?
+### How Do You Choose What to Include in an LTS Patch?

-We will use this rule of thumb: **Installing a patch should be safer than not installing that patch.** For example:
+We will use this rule of thumb: **Installing a patch should be safer than not installing that patch.** We will include something in an LTS patch when, for example:

-- We discover a security vulnerability which will result in us raising a CVE report
+- We discover a security vulnerability which will result in us raising a CVE report.
-- We discover a show stopping bug where there is no viable workaround
+- We discover a show-stopping bug where there is no viable workaround.
-- We discover an issue which is only present in a current LTS release
+- We discover an issue which is only present in a current LTS release.
-- We discover something which just makes good business sense to patch
+- We discover something which just makes good business sense to patch.

 We will not:

-- Ship hundreds of LTS patches - we want stability and a high signal to noise ratio
+- Ship hundreds of LTS patches - we want stability and a high signal to noise ratio.
-- Ship new features in LTS patches
+- Ship new features in LTS patches.
-- Ship breaking changes in LTS patches
+- Ship breaking changes in LTS patches.

-### Can we move between the slow and fast lanes? {#switching-lanes}
+### Can We Move Between the Slow and Fast Lanes? {#switching-lanes}

 Yes, you can switch lanes in a controlled fashion.
 "Accelerating" to a fast lane release will result in you running a higher version of Octopus Server - it's just a normal upgrade.
-If you would like to "decelerate" back to the slow lane releases with long-term support, just wait until the next LTS release is shipped and upgrade to that.
+If you would like to "decelerate" back to the slow lane releases with long-term support, just wait until the next LTS release is shipped and upgrade to that release.

-### Will you change your versioning strategy?
+### Will You Change Your Versioning Strategy?

-Not really, no. We will just pick the next release number for each release of Octopus Server [just like we do today](/blog/2018-01/version-change-2018.md) with some extra context:
+Not really, no. We will pick the next release number for each release of Octopus Server [just like we do today](/blog/2018-01/version-change-2018.md) with some extra context:

 - We will add `LTS` to some part of the version for releases which come with long-term support.

 Let's imagine a possible future based on our current plans (please don't bet the farm on these exact dates or feature lists):

-- `2018.7` shipped in July 2018 primarily with support for workers - [see release notes](/blog/2018-07/octopus-release-2018.7.md)
+- `2018.7` shipped in July 2018 primarily with support for workers - [see release notes](/blog/2018-07/octopus-release-2018.7.md).
-- `2018.8` shipped in September with support for multiple packages in steps and Kubernetes support in alpha - [see release notes](/blog/2018-09/octopus-release-2018.8/index.md)
+- `2018.8` shipped in September with support for multiple packages in steps and Kubernetes support in alpha - [see release notes](/blog/2018-09/octopus-release-2018.8/index.md).
-- `2018.9` ships in late September 2018 with the Kubernetes support in full release
+- `2018.9` ships in late September 2018 with the Kubernetes support in full release.
 - `2018.10 LTS` ships in early October 2018 based on the most reputable release of `2018.9` (including Kubernetes support, excluding Spaces because that comes in `2018.11`).
 This release comes with six months of long-term support.
-- `2018.11` ships in late October as the first installment of Spaces
+- `2018.11` ships in late October as the first installment of Spaces.